Software Engineering with Professional Experience

 You will learn in detail how the Internet works, from local area networks to global networks.
 This will include designing and troubleshooting networks, and configuring and testing network applications.
 You will also look at security vulnerabilities, cryptographic principles, protocols, C-I-A trade-offs, firewalls and legal implications.
 You will apply these principles to designing solutions for some realistic case studies.

 You will develop a range of employability 'soft skills' to give you an advantage when applying for (and carrying out) a placement as well as graduate roles.
 Employers value a combination of technical and interpersonal skills.
 This module will draw from our extensive industry contacts to demonstrate the range of skills needed to succeed in your career and to help you develop a career plan.

 In software evolution, you will learn how to analyse and enhance existing systems that have already been deployed and are currently being used.
 You will learn about the techniques and processes required to change live systems, including automated testing and continuous integration.

-Client Server Programming
+Client Server Systems

 Computer Science Placement Year

 You will undertake a year in industry as part of this course.